SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Luck, Great (3)
 A character with Great Luck can call on one of the following beneﬁts once per adventure per rank: action, alertness, breakthrough, haste, hero, opponent fails, or second chance.
-See the “Luck Beneﬁts” sidebar for details on each of these options.
+See the "Luck Beneﬁts" sidebar for details on each of these options.
 Calling upon one’s luck does not count as an action.
-If the character has not used his Great Luck during an adventure and something really disastrous happens, the gamemaster may choose to counteract the effects and temporarily “burn out” the character’s Special Ability -- that is, the character’s Great Luck has been used up for the adventure.
-Usually, this is used when the character does something stupid or the player is the victim of incredibly bad luck -- die rolling, not the Disadvantage -- and something “stops” the effect.
-This is a “last ditch,” gamemaster-controlled effort when circumstances get out of control.
+If the character has not used his Great Luck during an adventure and something really disastrous happens, the gamemaster may choose to counteract the effects and temporarily "burn out" the character’s Special Ability -- that is, the character’s Great Luck has been used up for the adventure.
+Usually, this is used when the character does something stupid or the player is the victim of incredibly bad luck -- die rolling, not the Disadvantage -- and something "stops" the effect.
+This is a "last ditch," gamemaster-controlled effort when circumstances get out of control.
 It is also a nice thing for inexperienced roleplayers to have -- just in case they do something they really shouldn’t have, they get another chance.